 In a study by the University of Siena, researchers split sixty patients with foot spurs into two groups.
 The first group received shockwave therapy, while the second group received sham treatment.
 Using the visual analog scale to evaluate symptoms, x-rays to measure the spur, and sonography to measure inflammation, researchers noted “a significant decrease” in symptoms for the first group — with 30% of patients experiencing a reduction in spur size.
 Although there was no immediate reduction in inflammation, researchers observed “a significant reduction” one month later.
 In the second group, no such improvements were seen.

 Shockwave therapy improves the symptoms of most patients with foot spur pain and can even modify the spur’s structure while reducing inflammation.
 Healthcare professionals can use shockwave therapy to treat foot spurs and other foot-related conditions, such as plantar fasciitis and Achilles tendinopathy.

-Upgrade your practice with Medical Wave, the exclusive distributor of industry-leading Storz devices nationwide.
-Our experienced practitioners offer 24/7 support.
+Upgrade your practice with Medical Wave; our experts offer practitioners 24/7 support.